lucapiras5/ebooks/on-digital-forensics.md

 *GNU/Linux* is the most widely used free and open source operating system.
 There are many versions of GNU/Linux, called **Linux distributions**, each tailored for a specific purpose.
 There are several distributions for digital forensics, such as *CAINE*, *DEFT*, *SIFT Workstation*, *Kali Linux*, *BackBox Linux*.

 They all have several traits in common.
-They don't have to be installed before use, but they can be booted in **live mode**, so that they can be executed directly on the hardware that's being acquired.
+They don't have to be installed before use, but they can be booted in **live mode**, so that they can be executed directly on the hardware that's being acquired (this is useful if it's not possible to extract a device's internal storage, and acquire it on its own).
 They **block all write operations** by default and make devices available in **read-only** mode in order to preserve evidence.
 They often come with **pre-installed software** for convenience and for reproducibility (using the same version of the operating system also implies using the same version of the pre-installed software).
 Finally, they often feature **graphical interfaces** to speed up typical workflows.

 Regarding **software for data acquisition**, *ddrescue* is a piece of software that's specialized in recovering data from potentially faulty devices.
 Data acquisition can be interrupted and resumed at any point, and it'll produce a log file with details about partial acquisitions and unrecoverable data.
 If *ddrescue* isn't available, the ubiquitous *dd* can be used instead.
 It isn't specifically tailored for data recovery, but it can still be useful with the correct options. *ddrescue* and *dd* will produce a raw, uncompressed forensic image.
 The user is also responsible for manually computing the hash digest of this image.

 *Guymager* is another popular choice.
-It features a graphical user interface, and can save images in various formats that already feature a hash digest.
+It features a graphical user interface, and can save forensic images in standard formats that are supported by most forensic tools.

 *Wireshark* can acquire network data, and is widely used in network forensics.
 It can be paired with other software that's specialized in data acquisition from network sources (such as *rclone* for cloud storage, *yt-dlp* for video streaming websites, *Instaloader* for Instagram, *DiscordChatExporter* for Discord, and so on) to create a forensic acquisition of that data.